Mergenthaler Linotype Company

 As a result, thousands of people suffered due to asbestos exposure from the company’s machines.

-The 1922 manual had no warnings regarding the harmful effects of asbestos and how it can lead to life-threatening injuries, such as mesothelioma, asbestosis, and asbestos-related lung cancer.
+The 1922 manual had no warnings regarding the harmful effects of asbestos and how it can lead to life-threatening illnesses, such as mesothelioma, asbestosis, and asbestos-related lung cancer.

 Mergenthaler Today